Capital Campaign Definition: What is a Capital Campaign?

 As you can see, the most crucial part of a capital campaign is the private portion of fundraising. iWave’s software is here to provide you with the tools for your capital campaign.

 Our fundraising platform can also show you how much to ask for, ensuring no money is left on the table and that you’ll have a more successful quiet phase.
-Contact us today to learn more with a free demo or fundraising assessment!
+Contact us today to learn more with a free demo!